-V. APPLICATIONS OF THE DICHOTOMIC GEODESIC-WALK
+V. APPLICATIONS OF THE DICHOTOMIC GEODESIC-WALK ALGORITHM

-A. Bregman power symmetrized divergences
+A. Bregman Power Symmetrized Divergences

 In sound processing, the Itakura-Saito divergence is often used as the de facto distortion measure for comparing two spectra envelopes [29].
-That is, a set of discrete all-pole model coefficients are first extracted so that the distance between any two sound spectra is later measured at the harmonic peaks $x^{(i)}$ , for $i \in \{1,...,d\}$ - see [29].
-It turns out that the Itakura-Saito divergence on d-dimensional real-valued probability vectors:
+That is, a set of discrete all-pole model coefficients are first extracted so that the distance between any two sound spectra is later measured at the harmonic peaks $x^{(i)}$ , for $i \in \{1, ..., d\}$ -see [29].
+It turns out that the Itakura-Saito divergence on d-dimensional real-valued probability vectors is yet another separable Bregman divergence in disguise obtained for the strictly convex generator function